basarat/typescript-book/chapter1.md

 // Is foo a number or a string?
 ```
 The motivation is that if you do stuff like this, in the rest of your code you cannot be certain that `foo` is a `number` or a `string`.
 Such issues turn up often in large multi-file code bases.
+We will deep dive into the type inference rules later.

 ### Why Types
 * Increase you agility when doing refactorings
 * Types are one of the best forms of documentation you can have. *The function signature is a theorem and the function body is the proof*.

 ### Types can be Specified
+As we've mentioned before, TypeScript will infer as much as it can safely, however you can use annotations to:
+* Help along the compiler, and more importantly the next developer who has to read your code (that might be future you!).
+* Enforce that what the compiler sees is, what you thought it should see.
+That is your understanding of the code matches an algorithmic analysis of the code (done by the compiler).

 TypeScript uses postfix type annotations popular in other *optionally* annotated languages (e.g. ActionScript).

+/// TODO:
+Type Inferernce rules
+Cover all the annotations